rromannissen/rhoar-microservices-demo/README.md

-# Microservices with Red Hat Runtimes demo
+# GitOps for Microservices with Red Hat Runtimes demo

 > **WARNING**: This is an unstable branch.
 Work in progress.